 Thousands of K-12 teachers, counselors, principals, technology center directors and national, state and local education agency staff attend SREB's Making Schools Work Conference to participate in transformative professional learning, hands-on workshops, networking opportunities and awards ceremonies.
-Here's a snapshot of who attended in 2019 and the content areas they represented.
+Here's a snapshot of who attended our last in-person conference and the content areas they represented.